Parsl/parsl/docs/userguide/workflows/logging.rst

 The remaining directories are used by the different Executors in the Parsl application.
 The types of logs vary depending on the choice of Executor.
 This section describes the output structure of a common configuration:
-:ref:`HighThroughputExecutor <label-htex>` deployed onto nodes provided by a batch scheduler.
+:ref:`HighThroughputExecutor <label-htex>` using a batch scheduler.

 The log file at the root of the directory, ``interchange.log``, is from a process which distributes task across the workers used by Parsl.